CyberSecuriTim/dns-overview/README.md

 - Run the command "ping mainframe"
   - Notice that the ping request fails (there is no DNS record for this hostname (neither locally nor externally)
-    - This hostname was entirely arbitrary by the way the hostname could have been anything even "fluffy zebras" for example
+    - This hostname was entirely arbitrary; the hostname could have been anything even "fluffy zebras" for example

 ![image](https://github.com/user-attachments/assets/97d3db10-1cc6-4ef2-968c-3d98b244eabe)